 Because the disease only affects the very surface of the leaves, a foliar spray treatment works really well.

-🚰 Powdery Mildew Treatment
+🚿 Powdery Mildew Treatments

-4 cups of water + ½ Tablespoon of Vinegar.
+- 4 cups of water + ½ Tablespoon of vinegar

 It takes one minute to spray an entire zucchini plant.
 That's less time than you spend cursing at your zucchini plant because it produces so many zucchini you've started to force yourself to eat zucchini cereal every morning.